pkhuong/pkhuong.github.io/source/_posts/2015-06-27-linear-log-bucketing-fast-versatile-simple.markdown

 I'm sure the idea is old, but I first came across this strategy in [jemalloc](https://github.com/jemalloc/jemalloc)'s binning scheme for allocation sizes.
-The basic idea is to simplify allocation and reduce external fragmentation by rounding allocations up to one of a few bin sizes.
+The general idea is to simplify allocation and reduce external fragmentation by rounding allocations up to one of a few bin sizes.
 The simplest scheme would round up to the next power of two, but experience shows that's extremely wasteful: in the worst case, an